 The median price for Seattle property is well above $700,000.
 But when you look at nearby neighborhoods, the prices are less than half.
 For instance, prices in nearby Kent, Tacoma, and Federal Way are currently at $387,000, $314,000, and $366,300, respectively (as of September 2019).
 Keep this in mind when trying to determine how much house you can afford in Seattle.
 Broadening your search could get you more house.

 If you’re going to use a mortgage loan to buy a house in Seattle, it’s a good idea to put a basic budget on paper first.
 This will help you narrow your housing search to the kinds of properties you can actually afford, based on your monthly housing budget.

 It doesn’t have to be anything complex.
 You just want to know how much money you have left over each month after covering all of your recurring debts and expenses.
 That’s the starting point for determining your housing budget.

 Getting pre-approved for a mortgage loan can also help you determine how much house you can afford to buy in Seattle.
 And this is an area where we can assist you.
 We can review your current financial situation — including income and debts — to determine how much of a loan you might be able to take on.

 Understanding Debt-to-Income Ratios

 Banks and mortgage companies use something known as the debt-to-income ratio (DTI) to determine how much a person can borrow for a home loan.
-This is another factor that can affect how much of a house you’re able to buy in Seattle during 2018.
+This is another factor that can affect how much of a house you’re able to buy in Seattle during 2019 and 2020.